laher/goxc/README.md

 Configuration file
 -----------------

-For repeatable builds (and some extra options), it is recomended to use goxc can use a configuration file to save and re-run compilations.
+For repeatable builds (and some extra options), it is recomended to use goxc can use a configuration file(s) to save and re-run compilations.

 To create a config file, just use the -wc (write config) option.

 	goxc -d=../site/downloads -os="linux windows" -wc

+You can also use multiple config files to support different paremeters for each platform.

-The configuration file is documented in much more detail in [the wiki](https://github.com/laher/goxc/wiki/config)
+The configuration file(s) feature is documented in much more detail in [the wiki](https://github.com/laher/goxc/wiki/config)

 Limitations
 -----------